-Often people think they need more than what's necessary, but my philosopy has always been "less is more."
-In my design work I try to eliminate roughly 70% of lights in a home because they're normally unnecessary.
-So, when it comes to choosing your appliances, I recommend choosing a large washing machine.
+Often people think they need more than what's necessary, they say "less is more."
+Try to eliminate roughly 70% of lights in a home because they're normally unnecessary.
+When it comes to choosing your appliances, we recommend choosing a large washing machine.
 You can get more out of just one wash and cut down the number of loads you need to do, therefore use less water.Find out more

 In the kitchen, try to minimize your food wastage by checking what you have left in the fridge each morning, then design recipes around these ingredients.
-Additionally, try and eat meat free a few nights a week - a vegetarian lifestyle is good for the waistline and the earth.
-In the laundry ,try to be as efficient as possible with your washing.
-I have been using the quick wash option on my Electrolux Washer Dryer to minimize water usage and my clothes always come out beautifully clean.
+Additionally, try and eat meat free a few nights a week - a plant base lifestyle is good for the waistline and the earth.
+Also, implementing a good recycling system a home is a quick and easy way to help the environment.Get cooking

+Living sustainability at home is about choosing appliances that are kind to the planet.
+For instance, cooking with induction means you are only using power when you need it.
 Having good storage space in your freezer or refrigeration means longer lasting food and less food wastage.
 Always keep your fruit and vegetables in the crisper so they will stay fresh without needing to be wrapped in plastic.
 When it comes to the washing, ensure you choose a washing machine that is environmentally friendly and has a good energy rating.